harp-project/harp-project.github.io/README.md

 # Security verification

 The formal semantics defines every possible behaviour of programs, finite or infinite, deterministic or nondeterministic.
 Vulnerable behaviour can be mathematically defined, and formally verified and machine-checked in our implementation.
 As a first case study, our team has demonstrated [proving atom exhaustion vulnerabilities](https://github.com/harp-project/Core-Erlang-Formalization/blob/master/src/FrameStack/Vulnerabilities/AtomExhaustion.v) by using a calculus tailored for this proof domain.
-We are looking forward to extend this work by formally defining security guidelines and certifying compliance, as well as formally verifying CVE affectedness (pending grant application to HORIZON-CL3-2026-02-CS-ECCC-01).
+We are looking forward to extend this work by formally defining security guidelines and certifying compliance, as well as formally verifying CVE affectedness (pending Horizon Europe grant application).

 # Property verification